stevencrawford/intellij-live-templates/README.md

 # Intellij Live Templates

-A collection of [Live Templates for IntelliJ](https://www.jetbrains.com/help/idea/using-live-templates.html) used in my day-to-day development across Java and Typescript.
+A collection of [Live Templates for IntelliJ](https://www.jetbrains.com/help/idea/using-live-templates.html) used in my day-to-day Java development.

 # Java